MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-clauses.md

 ### Parameters

 *var*<br/>
-The `threadprivate` variable that will be initialized with the value of the variable in the master thread, as it exists before the parallel construct.
+The `threadprivate` variable that will be initialized with the variable's value in the master thread, as it exists before the parallel construct.

 ### Remarks